Airplane & Helicopter Crashes

 Read MoreThe Montreal Convention and International Passenger Rights

 International airline passengers are protected under the Montreal Convention, and unfortunately, many people are unaware this treaty exists.
-The Montreal Convention can protect passengers when issues occur, for example, if luggage or belongings are damaged during the flight.
-Passengers are also protected by the Montreal Convention when more serious situations arise that are the fault…
+The Montreal Convention can protect passengers when serious situations arise that are the fault of the airline, such as if a passenger is injured or dies.
+The Montreal Convention, or MC 1999, is an international treaty that…

 Read MoreAugust 19 Is National Aviation Day – Celebrating the Power of Flight